jekyll/jekyll/site/_docs/troubleshooting.md

 export RB_USER_INSTALL='true'
 {% endhighlight %}

-On OSX, you may need to update RubyGems:
+On Mac OS X, you may need to update RubyGems:

 {% highlight bash %}
 sudo gem update --system
 {% endhighlight %}

-If you still have issues, you may need to [use XCode to install Command Line Tools](http://www.zlu.me/ruby/os%20x/gem/mountain%20lion/2012/02/21/install-native-ruby-gem-in-mountain-lion-preview.html) that will allow you to install native gems using the following command:
+If you still have issues, you may need to [use Xcode to install Command Line Tools](http://www.zlu.me/ruby/os%20x/gem/mountain%20lion/2012/02/21/install-native-ruby-gem-in-mountain-lion-preview.html) that will allow you to install native gems using the following command: